SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Database_configuration_in_Cube/Configuring_the_database_settings_in_Cube.md

 1. Click *Save*.

    > [!NOTE]
    > Database configuration changes will not take effect until the Agent is restarted.
-From DataMiner 10.3.6/10.4.0 onwards, a pop-up message will alert you of this when clicking *Save*.

 ***